 The 30 hour funding is then spread across the whole year, which is the 51 weeks we are open.

-For a child to achieve their full potential we believe that child, parents and nursery should all work together.
+For a child to achieve their full potential we believe that child, parents and pre-school should all work together.
 We encourage parents to share worries, achievements and day to day routine information with us as we do with them.
 Staff in the rooms and in the office are always on hand to talk on arrival and at the end of the day.
 We use Famly as a form of written communication.
-This is a two-way communication tool which allows both parents and nursery staff to communicate with each other during the day.
+This is a two-way communication tool which allows both parents and pre-school staff to communicate with each other during the day.
 Photos are posted on a room’s group story page and a little information about what the children have been doing together.
 More private messages are sent to individual parents regarding sleep times etc. at the end of the session.

 How is my child’s progress monitored?

-We soon get to know your child as we interact with them, and observe them at nursery, and with your input, we soon learn what your child enjoys doing, their interests, their developmental stage and how your child learns best.
+We soon get to know your child as we interact with them, and observe them at pre-school and with your input, we soon learn what your child enjoys doing, their interests, their developmental stage and how your child learns best.
 Using all this information we create a child’s next steps and then plan activities in order to help a child achieve their next steps.
 We then observe again and so the cycle continues!
 Each half term we track your child’s progress to make sure that they are continually making progress.
 This highlights any gaps in their learning which we can then act upon and intervene quickly if necessary.
 It also helps us to notice if a child is particularly excelling in an area of learning so that we can provide further challenges to extend their learning.